softwaresuave/Practical-Powershell/README.md

 __________________________________________

-o    WiFiHound -  extract info/ passwords of known WiFi networks from a device.
+o    WiFiHound -  extract wireless profiles from one computer to another
 o    Caffeine -  keep your computer awake
 o    serverTools -  toolkit for servers and Active Directory
 o    networkReport -  generates a ping sweep report